 The annual commemoration of notable martyrs became Saint’s days.

-The development of the doctrine of original sin fostered the practice of infant baptism.
+The development of the doctrine of original sin encouraged the practice of infant baptism.
 The emergence of Communion as the centerpiece of worship saw a deepening of its meaning from a commemoration of Jesus’ death to a re-enactment of.

 Sacerdotalism is the belief that grace is literally & actually bestowed on worshipers through the mediating influence of an ordained priest, officiating the sacraments.
 Think of it this way à The Bible says we are saved by grace through faith.
-The official position of the Church was that by the faith of the officiating priest, working in harmony w/the worshipper, the sacraments were vehicles by which grace was bestowed & salvation was renewed. è Spiritual vitamins to keep you spiritually healthy.
+The official position of the Church was that by the faith of the officiating priest, working in harmony w/the worshipper, the sacraments were vehicles by which grace was bestowed & salvation was renewed. è Spiritual vitamins to keep one healthy.